 I have kept my eyes closed trying to avoid visual contact with whatever was behind me, but as there wasn’t anything I could do, I opened them to discover myself in front of the mirror with a succubus, not like any other I have seen before, it had a red face with catlike eyes but it didn’t seem dangerous, it was like contemplating me through the mirror.

-I asked; what do you want?
-Are you trapped here?
+I asked; “What do you want?
+Are you trapped here?”

 Through thought interchange the female demon said, she had been locked down there and had been trying to attract any powerful entity, to release her in hopes of paying back the favor serving its savior.

-I just spoke; I need to get back to my body and I’m growing weak, I won’t be able to make it by myself, help me back in it and you will be rewarded.
+I just spoke; “I need to get back to my body and I’m growing weak, I won’t be able to make it by myself, help me back in it and you will be rewarded.”

 This thought interchange was oddly intense, I could just feel it, she didn’t have to say or express anything, she was attracted to my male body and I just couldn’t help but think that she will be another one to be fooled by my appearance, nevertheless that wasn’t the appropriate time to reveal that, not in the position I was in.